saifali1035/dockerized-app-EKS/README.md

 ---

-## 🏁 You're Ready!
+## 🏁 we're Ready!

-You now have a fully configured environment for:
+we now have a fully configured environment for:

 * Managing **EKS clusters** with `eksctl`
 * Interacting with Kubernetes using `kubectl`